cardstack/cardstack-documentation/guides/release/environment/contents.md

 - Many data plugins for connecting to different kinds of data sources
 - UI interfaces for editing content
 - A backing data persistence layer, such as a git repository

-## Learn more

-To learn more about the Cardstack environment, watch this [Introduction to the Cardstack Hub](https://www.youtube.com/watch?v=Jmc40SYS-uU).